-- G. In lieu of being laid off in an employee's present classification, an employee may elect to transfer to or demote to any class with the same or lower maximum salary in which the employee had served with permanent status in the same department or other department in the County if such a position is vacant. - H. In special circumstances, upon recommendation of the department head and the approval of the Board of Supervisors, an employee may elect to transferor demote in-lieu-of lay off to a position in said employee's department in which the employee has not previously served but which the employee's skills and ability are adequate to perform the respective job if such a job is vacant. - I. Any employee replaced by a demotion or transfer described in subsection (f) will have the same rights as set forth in this section. - J. Thirty (30) calendar days before the effective date of the layoff, written notice of the intended layoff action and the various employment alternatives available to the affected employee will be provided to the affected employee.
+G. In lieu of being laid off in an employee's present classification, an employee may elect to transfer to or demote to any class with the same or lower maximum salary in which the employee had served with permanent status in the same department or other department in the County if such a position is vacant or if the employee being laid off has more seniority in that class than at least one employee in the class.

+H. In special circumstances, upon recommendation of the department head and the approval of the Board of Supervisors, an employee may elect to transfer or demote in lieu of layoff to a position in said employee's department in which the employee has not previously served but which the employee's skills and ability are adequate to perform the respective job if such a job is vacant.

+I. Any employee replaced by a demotion or transfer described in subsection (f) will have the same rights as set forth in this section.

+J. Thirty (30) calendar days before the effective date of the layoff, written notice of the intended layoff action and the various employment alternatives available to the affected employee will be provided to the affected employee.
 Said written notice shall state the reasons for which the layoff procedure is necessary.
-An employee receiving such written notice shall have seventy-two (72) hours in which to determine which of the employment alternatives they will select.
-Within said seventy-two- (72) hour period the employee will notify the Personnel Director of the employment alternative the affected employee has selected.
-Said notification to be in writing. - K. Reemployment rights: Employees affected by the procedure set forth in this subsection shall have the following reemployment rights:
+An employee receiving such written notice shall have seventy-two hours in which to determine which of the employment alternatives they will select.
+Within said seventy-two hour period the employee will notify the Personnel Director of the employment alternative the affected employee has selected, said notification to be in writing.

+K. Reemployment rights: Employees affected by the procedure set forth in this subsection shall have the following reemployment rights:

-- 1. A reemployment list will be established in the inverse order of layoff within specific classification in each department.
-Persons on this list will be afforded the first opportunity for appointment to any future employment in said class for a period of one (I) year.
-An employee, if recalled within this one- (I) year period, will resume employment and will be reinstated with all rights and benefits as though said employee had returned from an unpaid leave of absence, including accumulation of seniority, unpaid or unused vacation and sick leave, and reinstatement at the salary step level to which said employee previously held, notwithstanding any provision of County rules, regulation or ordinances to the contrary. - 2.
-Persons on such reemployment lists shall have the right to refuse two offers from the employment list for jobs within the classification within the County department where that employee was previously employed.
+1. A reemployment list will be established in the inverse order of layoff within specific classification in each department.
+Persons on this list will be afforded the first opportunity for appointment to any future employment in said class for a period of one year.
+An employee, if recalled within this one-year period, will resume employment and will be reinstated with all rights and benefits as though said employee had returned from an unpaid leave of absence, including accumulation of seniority, unpaid or unused vacation and sick leave, and reinstatement at the salary step level to which said employee previously held, notwithstanding any provision of County rules, regulation or ordinances to the contrary.

+2. Persons on such reemployment lists shall have the right to refuse two offers from the employment list for jobs within the classification within the County department where that employee was previously employed.
 After a person has made two such refusals that employee's name will be stricken from the reemployment list.